 1. Preparing an API Key

 In the Dashboard interface, navigate to the Developers option at the bottom of the left-side menu.
-After clicking to enter, select the API Keys tag page where you will see the api key information of your account.
+Click to enter, then select the API Keys tag page.
+You will see the API key information of your account.

 Properly copy and securely store the displayed Secret key.
-This credential will be used to establish the connection between EdgeOne Pages and Stripe service during the subsequent configuration process.
+This credential will be used during the subsequent configuration process to establish a connection between EdgeOne Pages and Stripe service.

 2. Create a WebHook

 Click Developer in the bottom-left corner, then enter Webhooks.
-Here you need to configure a trigger for product and price changes to update Supabase data when triggered, keeping your application data always in sync.
+Here, you need to configure a trigger for product and price changes to trigger Supabase data updates, keeping your application data always in sync.

 .

-On the Webhooks configuration page, you need to add a recipient URL, format:
+In the Webhooks configuration page, you need to add one recipient URL, format:

-Note: The ${your-app-name} here should be replaced with the actual project name obtained after EdgeOne Pages deployment.
-You can leave this URL blank for now and complete the configuration after the Pages Project deployment is finished.
+Note: Replace ${your-app-name} here with the actual project name obtained after EdgeOne Pages deployment.
+You can leave this URL not specified and complete the configuration after the Pages Project deployment.

-After configuration, Stripe will send product and price change notifications to Supabase via this webhook, thereby triggering an automatic database update to ensure your application data stays in the latest state.
-After creating the webhook, copy the Signing secret and record it for subsequent completion:
+Once configured, Stripe will send product and price change notifications to Supabase via this webhook, thereby triggering automatic database updates to ensure your Application Data stays in the latest state.
+After creating the webhook, copy the Signing secret and record it for subsequent completion.

 Contentful (Optional)

-This SaaS Template will by default reference the blog and case study content in the project's local /content directory.
+This SaaS template will by default refer to the blog and case study articles in the project's local /content directory.
 You can leave it unconfigured for now.
-If you need to use Contentful for dynamic content management, see detailed directions.
+If you need to use Contentful for dynamic content management, refer to the detailed directions.

 Deploying to EdgeOne Pages

-After completing the configuration of Supabase and Stripe, you need to set the required development environment variables so that your application can connect to these services.
+After completing the configuration of Supabase and Stripe, you need to set the necessary development environment variables so that your application can connect to these services.

-In the EdgeOne Pages configuration panel, you need to fill in two key information:
+Go to console template page Saas Starter, in the deployment configuration panel, you need to fill in two key information:

-1. Project Name - After configuration, this name will become part of your app's URL.
-Add this URL to the Endpoint URL field in Stripe Webhook configuration (format: ${your-project-name}.edgeone.app/api/webhook).
+1. Project Name - After configuration, this name will become part of your application's URL.
+Add this URL to the Endpoint URL field in Stripe Webhook settings (format: ${your-project-name}.edgeone.run/api/webhook.
+If you configured third-party login, you must also update the website URL in the third-party service, as well as the website URL and redirection URL in Supabase.

 2. Environment Variables - Add all required config: